Martijn Meeuwis

-Martijn Meeuwis (born July 14, 1982) is a Dutch former professional baseball player who played for Neptunus and the Dutch national team.
+Martijn Meeuwis (born July 14, 1982) is a Dutch former professional baseball player who played for the Netherlands national team in the 2008 Summer Olympics and other international tournaments.
+He also played in the Honkbal Hoofdklasse.

-Meeuwis debuted with the Twins Sport Club in 1999 as a teenager but did not return to the Hoofdklasse again until 2004, when he became a full-time player.
-When the Twins were relegated, Meeuwis moved to HCAW.
-In 2005, he hit .184/.266/.233 as a regular outfielder.
-In 2006, he was the club's regular center fielder, though he also filled in at second base.
-He hit .304/.377/.402 and led the league in triples (5).
-In 2007, Meeuwis really blossomed after joining DOOR Neptunus.
-He hit .301/.394/.500 with 37 RBI in 39 games while returning to catcher, his original position.
+Meeuwis began playing baseball as a six-year-old with Roef in Moergestel.
+He switched clubs to Twins Oosterhout at age 11.
+He debuted in the Hoofdklasse with the Twins in 1999 as a teenager.
+After Twins was relegated, he did not return to the Hoofdklasse again until the club was promoted for the 2004 season, when he was a full-time player.
+When Oosterhout was relegated after the season, Meeuwis moved to HCAW.
+In 2005, he had a .184/.266/.233 slash line as a regular outfielder.
+In 2006, he was the club's regular center fielder.
+He hit .304 and led the league with five triples.

+For 2007, Meeuwis moved to Neptunus to return to his preferred position of catcher, and his offense improved.
+He hit .301/.394/.500 with 37 RBI in 39 games.
 He threw out 19 of 35 would-be base-stealers.
-He was 7th in 2007 Hoofdklasse in batting average, third in home runs (6) and second in RBI (six behind leader Tjerk Smeets).
-He was named as one of the three finalists for the league MVP award alongside Fausto Álvarez and Danny Rombley; Álvarez won.
+He was seventh in the Hoofdklasse in batting average, third in home runs (6) and second in runs batted in (RBI) (six behind leader Tjerk Smeets).
+He was one of the three finalists for the league most valuable player award along with Cuban Fausto Álvarez and Danny Rombley. Álvarez won.

-Meeuwis joined the Dutch national team when Johnny Balentina, another C-OF, was injured.
-He was part of the team's historic first visit to the United States, which included a win over the college edition of Team USA.
-He played also in the 2007 World Port Tournament, going 1 for 6.
-Balentina was back with the team for the 2007 European Championship but Meeuwis replaced him once more for the 2007 Baseball World Cup.
-He was 3 for 10 with 2 walks and a double in the World Cup that year, helping fill in for CF Roger Bernadina.
-He had a key role in the Dutch win over host Chinese Taipei in the quarterfinals.
-En-Yu Lin had retired 13 batters in a row and held a 2-0 lead when Meeuwis walked and came around to score on a hit by Reily Legito.
-Gregory Halman later replaced Meeuwis in center in that game.
-Meeuwis hit .231/.375/.231 in the 2008 European Cup in Regensburg.
+Meeuwis joined the Dutch national team in May 2007 when Neptunus teammate Johnny Balentina, another catcher/outfielder, was injured.
+Meeuwis was part of the team's visit to the United States, which included games against the U.S. collegiate national team.
+He played in the 2007 World Port Tournament, going 1-for-6 and playing in center field.
+Balentina was back with the team for the 2007 European Baseball Championship, but Meeuwis replaced him once more for the 2007 Baseball World Cup.
+He was 3-for-10 with two walks and a double in the World Cup, helping fill in for center fielder Roger Bernadina.
+Meeuwis had a key role in the Dutch win over host Chinese Taipei in the quarterfinals.
+En-Yu Lin had retired 13 consecutive batters, and the Taiwanese team held a 2–0 lead when Meeuwis walked and came around to score on a hit by Reily Legito.
+Greg Halman later replaced Meeuwis in center in that game.

+Meeuwis hit .231/.375/.231 for Neptunus in the 2008 European Cup in Regensburg, Germany.

-Meeuwis was selected by coach Robert Eenhoorn for the team that represented the Netherlands at the 2008 Summer Olympics in Beijing.
+Manager Robert Eenhoorn selected Meeuwis for the Netherlands team at the 2008 Summer Olympics in Beijing.
+As a bench player, he batted 1-for-2 as the Dutch finished seventh in the Olympics.

+Meeuwis hit .364 in the 2009 World Port Tournamentwith two extra base hits and four RBI in eight games.

+Meeuwis played for Neptunus through 2010.
+He withdrew from the national team that January and left Neptunus after the season, citing outside work commitments, to play for Twins in the lower Overgangsklasse.